 Collaborate online and see each other’s changes as they happen with real-time coauthoring in Word.
 Save your file to OneDrive or SharePoint so others can work on it with you.
 You can share it directly from the application, thanks to the integrated sidebar.

 2. Chat with co-workers in Office apps

-Have you heard about Skype in-app integration in Office 2016 apps?
-Use this feature to chat, share screens and have audio or video conversations with your colleagues.
+Have you heard about Microsoft Teams in-app integrations in Office 365 and Microsoft 365?
+Use these features to chat, share screens and have audio or video conversations with your colleagues.
 And you don’t even have to leave the application you’re working in!
-Even when you do close the application, you can continue the conversation via Skype on your desktop or phone, and keep talking to the team as they edit.
+Even when you do close the application, you can continue the conversation via Teams on your desktop or phone, and keep talking to the team as they edit.